waikereru/waikereru.github.io/_pages/1769-garden.md

     image: /assets/images/splash/splash_1769_garden.jpg
 sidebar:
     nav: "garden"
+kaitiaki:
+  - url: /assets/images/people/PeopleMalcolmRutherford.jpg
+    image_path: /assets/images/people/PeopleMalcolmRutherford.jpg
+  - url: /assets/images/people/PeopleGraemeAtkins.jpg
+    image_path: /assets/images/people/PeopleGraemeAtkins.jpg

 ---

-The **1769 Garden** commemorates a turning point in the history of Aotearoa New Zealand, when the *Endeavour* commanded by James Cook arrived at the mouth of the Waimatā River in October 1769.
-It features plants that grew in the Tairāwhiti and were familiar to local Māori at that time.
+The **1769 Garden** marks a turning point in the history of Aotearoa, when the *Endeavour* commanded by James Cook arrived at the mouth of the Waimatā River in October 1769, bringing the Ra’iatean star navigator Tupaia and the first Europeans ashore.

-Many of the species collected by Joseph Banks and Daniel Solander from the Royal Society party on board the *Endeavour* are now rare or endangered.
-The Garden offers a way of exploring the plants and animals that lived in Tairāwhiti before 1769; and how their lives have changed since that time.
+From that moment, the lives of local people, plants and animals changed forever.
+The 1769 Garden features plants that grew in the Tairāwhiti, and were familiar to local Māori at that time.
+Many of the species collected by Joseph Banks and Daniel Solander from the Royal Society party of artists and scientists on board the *Endeavour* are now rare or endangered.

-Malcolm Rutherford, trained at the Oxford Botanic Gardens, and Graeme Atkins, tohunga taiao from Ngāti Porou, are kai tiaki (guardians) for the garden and its interpretation.
+Malcolm Rutherford, trained at the Oxford Botanic Gardens, and Graeme Atkins, tohunga taiao from Ngāti Porou, are **kai tiaki (guardians)** for the garden and its interpretation.

+{% include gallery id="kaitiaki" %}

-The [**Welcome Shelter**](/shelter) above the garden was designed by Sarosh Mulla as his PhD project and featured in an exhibition at the Venice Biennale.
+The [**Welcome Shelter**](/shelter) that stands above the garden was designed by Sarosh Mulla as his PhD project and featured in an exhibition at the Venice Biennale.
 Built by volunteers with aroha and materials and funding donated by sponsors, the Welcome Shelter serves as a base for our wilderness education programme for children, Wild Lab / Tiaki Taiao.

 {% include figure image_path="/assets/images/1769/welcome-shelter.jpg" caption="The Welcome Shelter" %}

-In the [**Wild Lab / Tiaki Taiao**](/wildlab), delivered by Pete and Elle Jarratt and co-designed with Longbush Trustees, scientists and mātauranga experts, stories are told about local landscapes and their plant and animal inhabitants.
-Rare and endangered species are celebrated through ancestral knowledge, science, art and immersive experience, and a sense of wonder and fun.
+In the [**Wild Lab / Tiaki Taiao**](/wildlab), delivered by Pete and Elle Jarratt and co-designed with Longbush Trustees, scientists and mātauranga experts, rare and endangered species are celebrated with a sense of wonder and fun.
+Through ancestral knowledge, science, art and immersive experience, children explore the challenges faced by indigenous plants and animals, and how to safeguard their future.

 ## Design of the garden